LCiL is about Independent Living

 The main aims of the Lothian Centre for Inclusive Living are:

-• Provide a range of services to support Independent Living, developed and managed by and for disabled people.
+- Provide a range of services to support Independent Living, developed and managed by and for disabled people.

-• Support the right for disabled people to live independently and take control of their own lives.
+- Support the right for disabled people to live independently and take control of their own lives.

-• Provide the opportunity for disabled people to further their own personal and professional development, including through peer support.
+- Provide the opportunity for disabled people to further their own personal and professional development, including through peer support.

-• Challenge the attitudes, and the physical and social barriers that create disability
+- Challenge the attitudes and the physical and social barriers that create disability.

-What we do:
+What we do

 How do we make a difference?

-• The Grapevine Service is an independent, up-to-date, disability information and advice service.
-In 2019-2020, we responded to 2,742 enquiries.
+- LCiL’s Disability Advice and Information Service (formerly Grapevine) is an independent, up-to-date, disability information and advice service.
+In 2023-2024, we supported 352 people through our service.